KameronKales/c-/README.md

-# This is a sample c# hello world app!
+This is a sample c# app.
+In order to run the app type "dotnet run"

+-Files will compile & then execute